LuniumLuk/Tira/Doc/Document.md

 Bidirectional method has advantage in rendering effects like caustics.
 Also it greatly reduce the computation since the vertices are reused multiple times forming new paths rather than trace a new path.

+![Images from certain paths from Bidirectional Path Tracing The scene features a directional area light and a glass egg in the cornell box, the spread of the directional light is about 25.8 degree.
+The images are rendered in 400x320, with 8 SPP. camera path length increases from left to right and the total path length increases from top to bottom](./Image/bdpt/bdpt.jpg)

 ## 3 Implementation

 ### 3.1 Math and Geometry